bobby-didcoding/django-tutorial/steps/module_1.md

 (venv) path\to\project\django_course>
 ```

-2) Packages and requirements: Our project will rely on a whole bunch of 3rd party packages (requirements) to function.
+2) Packages and requirements - Our project will rely on a whole bunch of 3rd party packages (requirements) to function.
 We will be using a Python package manager to install packages throughout this course.
 The first and most import package is, of course, Django!
 The following command will install Django into our virtual environment.
 ```
 pip install django